 For years, Parks has offered free swim instruction to city children.
 Commissioner Moses launched a free swim program in 1938 as a public safety initiative, in response to the reported 400 drownings each year in New York City.

 The "Learn to Swim" instruction also was considered a healthy alternative to "the polluted waters which bound the City."
 The Parks Department estimated that thousands of people learned how to swim as a result of the lessons.
 Today, the Learn to Swim Program teaches about 7,000 children each summer.

-The Bronx features six outdoor pools, one indoor pool, and two mini-pools.
+The Bronx features nine outdoor pools, including two mini-pools, and one indoor pool.